Can I bring food & drinks into the library?

 Posting of non-library notices (including posters, notes, announcements, flyers, advertisements, signs, handbills, cards, etc.) in the public areas of the library, with the exception of the designated bulletin boards, is prohibited.
 Public areas include study rooms, lobbies, seminar rooms, doors, elevators, hallways, windows, restrooms, stairwells, book stacks and the public building entrances.
 Notices posted in these areas will be removed.

-The library provides two areas for the posting of notices:
+The library provides three designated bulletin boards for the posting of notices:

-- Two bulletin boards in the elevator/stairwell area on the first floor, near the Circulation Desk
+- Across from the ePrint stations on the first floor of Perkins Library, near the Circulation Desk